Post 9/11 GI Bill Training Courses

 |Patrol/Detector Dog Handler (Dual-Purpose canine)||320 hours||8 weeks duration|

-NOTE: Approval by the Department of Veterans Affairs to offer training and education under Chapter 33 of the Post-9/11 GI Bill is not an endorsement of the courses.
+NOTE: Approval by the Virginia State Approving Agency to offer training and education under Chapter 33 of the Post-9/11 GI Bill is not an endorsement of the courses.
 It is approval under public law to provide education and training.